 Additive manufacturing in space applications

 Product quality in AM is a question of understanding the product design AND controlling the AM process.
-An understanding of the possibilities and limitations of the AM process is needed to fully utilize them in the development of new and innovative products.
-The aim of this research project is to contribute to the industrialisation of AM in space applications by understanding the important steps in the design and qualification of AM products.
+An understanding of the possibilities and limitations of the AM process is needed to fully utilize AM in the development of new and innovative products.
+The aim of Christo's research is to contribute to the industrialization of AM in space applications by understanding the important steps in the design and qualification of AM products.